Firdaus-Gupte/umass-philosophy-ontology/README.md

 Then, I scraped the UMass Philosophy course website for data on Course Codes, Course Titles, Academic Terms, and Course IDs.
 See the .xlsx file labeled "UMass Ontology Planning and Data", tab "Merged Data", for the entire data set.

 I then organized and cleaned the data.
-I had to assign Instructor IDs to the instructors (e.g. Instructor 001), because many of the instructors had names with special characters that might cause problems in Protege.
+I had to assign Instructor IDs to the instructors (e.g., Instructor 001) because many of the instructors had names with special characters that might cause problems in Protege.
 Similarly, I created IDs for courses, created names for course offerings, and sorted the courses into in-person and online.

 Then, I used the [Cellfie](https://github.com/protegeproject/cellfie-plugin) plugin and [ROBOT](https://robot.obolibrary.org/) to import the data into Protege.